-- No login is required, which means you can check the outstanding fines for any car as long as you know the licence plate number, color, and emirate.
+- No login is required, which means you can check the list of outstanding fines for any car by number plate, licence plate, color, and emirate.
 Which means hours of fun finding out how many thousand dirhams are owed by the big black tinted 4wd that just cut you up on Sheikh Zayed Road.

 RTA traffic department UAE fine payment machines

 - From Dec 2013, the Dubai RTA has started, or will start, installing machines or kiosks around Dubai where you can pay traffic fines and do other driving and traffic related jobs.
 The machines won't drive your car or change a flat tire though.

 - Locations are RTA customer service centers at Al Barsha, Deira, Um Al Ramool, Al Twar Municipality Center.
 Other locations include Dubai Airport (which terminal not specified, probably T1 or T3), Union Square Metro Station.

 Abu Dhabi traffic fine enquiry and payment system

 - es.adpolice.gov.ae/trafficservices/FinesPublic/Inquiry.aspx?Culture=en - link to Abu Dhabi Police traffic fine enquiries.
 Log in not required but for payment might need to register.